tomkimpson/RelativisticDynamics.jl/paper/paper.md

-particularly relevant for spinning systems like pulsars where the spin/rotation axis is very important
+particularly relevant for spinning systems like pulsars where the spin/rotation axis is very important.
+This is important and a key aim.